bagustris/disertasi-ser/s3_note.md

 2019-04-26
 - Building model for dimensional text emotion recognition.
 Currently using one output only (valence) and the obtained performance is still low.
 In term of MSE (mean squared error), the lowest mse was 0.522

+2019-05-01
+- Multiple output VAD prediction workd on iemocap text, change the metric to mape (mean absolute percentage error), the lowest score is about 19%.
+- Current result shows float number of VAD dimension, **need** to be cut only for .0 or .5.